bml-research/data_analysis_bml/data/data_01_index.md

 - Histogram: Histograms are used to represent the distribution of continuous variables, so it is not suitable for discrete data.

-These are some examples, but there are many other visualizations that can be used to represent discrete data.
+These are some examples of visualizations that are not suitable for discrete data, but there are many other visualizations that can be used to represent discrete data.
 Examples of visualizations that are well suited for discrete data include bar charts, dot plots, pie charts, and stacked bar charts.
 These visualizations can help to effectively display the frequency or count of specific values in a dataset.

 **Continous data**